opctl/opctl/website/docs/reference/opspec/op.yml/predicate.md

 ## `exists`

 A [variable reference](variable-reference.md).
 The predicate is true when the referenced value exists.

-One use case is to verify a directory or file has been generated.
+### Verify a variable is in scope

+In this example, `variable` has not been defined, so `../op` is not run.

 ```yml
 run: